 When taking a look at all of these issues it is easy to see why purchasing a manufactured home can be a great purchase option!

 Now that we have laid out the basics of what a manufactured home is and how it can benefit the Buyer we need to next discuss if manufactured homes are good investments.

 Manufactured Homes Are Vehicles

-Let us explain; manufactured homes have titles associated to the purchase of the home and not deeds.
-What this means is that the home is just like a vehicle in that it gets registered with the Department of Motor Vehicles (DMV) when putting the home into a new owners hands.
+Let us explain; manufactured homes have titles associated with the purchase of the home and not deeds.
+What this means is that the home is just like a vehicle in that it gets registered with the Department of Motor Vehicles (DMV) when putting the home into a new owner’s hands.

 If you own a doublewide manufactured home make sure you apply for and obtain a registration sticker for each side of the home.